isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution41.md

 ---
-title: A2000ERP Version 12 - Package (Distribution System On-Premise for 5 Concurrent Users)
+title: A2000ERP Solution is a business management tool, integrated with components necessary for fast growing companies.
+With its real-time engine, all transactions will turn into critical analysis to support more informed business decisions.
 permalink: /productivity-solutions-grant/solutionrepo/solution41
 ---

 ### Description

-A2000ERP Solution is a business management tool, integrated with components necessary for fast growing companies.
-With its real-time engine, all transactions will turn into critical analysis to support more informed business decisions.
+199602373D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_A2000_Annex_3_CR_wef_2_Sept_2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria